-The weather can be unpredictable in Northeast Ohio, to say the least.
-When it comes to protecting your home, business and family, it’s crucial that you’ve got all your bases covered.
-If rain and thunderstorms, snowstorms, high winds or possible vehicle accidents cause power outages in your area, a power generator can keep your electrics up and running.
-For businesses, no power often equals no income.
-For a family, it can bring school, work and leisure grinding to a halt.
-Generac standby generators provide the most robust and reliable emergency power solution.
+The weather can be unpredictable in Northeast Ohio.
+When it comes to protecting your home, business and family during emergencies, you must have all your bases covered when you need backup power.
+If rain, thunderstorms, snowstorms, high winds or vehicle accidents cause temporary power outages in your area, a home standby generator can keep your electrics up and running.

 How Does a Standby Generator Work?